blenderous/blenderous.github.io/cv.md

 ### Freelance work on various projects, Madurai *(Jan 2020 - May 2021)*
 - Created an e-commerce website using `Wordpress` and `WooCommerce` [https://balaemedic.com/](https://balaemedic.com/)
-- Created an application to measure depression and other mental illnesses: [https://blenderous.github.io/ahana-psychometry/](https://blenderous.github.io/ahana-psychometry/)
+- Created an application using `React JS` to measure depression and other mental illnesses: [https://blenderous.github.io/ahana-psychometry/](https://blenderous.github.io/ahana-psychometry/)

 ### Netcom computers India Pvt.
 Ltd., Tirunelveli *(As a web developer - Jan 2018 to Dec 2019)*
 - Enhanced their [main website](http://netcomcomputersindia.com).